We can help.

 Cape Coral: 239.333.3333

 The Urgent Care Center of Southwest Florida was founded by four dedicated, Board Certified Emergency Medicine physicians, who have worked together in area emergency departments in Southwest Florida for many years.
 All of their experience pointed to a need in the community for a place where patients could obtain high quality treatment for minor, yet urgent accidents and illnesses -- more quickly, more inexpensively, and in a less hectic environment than in a typical ER.
 The four doctors opened the Urgent Care Center of SWFL in Estero in 2006 and Urgent Care Center of Southwest Florida in Cape Coral in 2007.
-All of the partners still work regularly in area emergency departments, all of the staff have extensive experience in Southwest Florida hospital emergency facilities....and all have a "passion" for excellence.
+All of the partners still work regularly in area emergency departments, all of the staff have extensive experience... and all have a "passion" for excellence.

 A "passion for excellence" is a pre-requisite for becoming part of the care delivery team at the Urgent Care Center of Southwest Florida .
-All of our staff have extensive experience working in Southwest Florida emergency departments and know from first hand experience how to identify and respond to patients and families in distress.
+All of our staff have extensive experience, know how to identify and respond to patients and families in distress.
 It's all about a team effort, working together to meet the needs of our patients.

 How did you become "passionate" about helping others through nursing?